jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

-(3) If not earlier revoked, a direction under section 48 in relation to property of an entity expires— (a) on the entity ceasing to be subject to the designation under section 22; or (ab) on the entity ceasing to be a United Nations listed terrorist entity; or (b) on a forfeiture order being made under section 55 in relation to the property concerned, in which case section 54 of the Proceeds of Crime Act 1991 (as modified and applied by section 57(c) of this Act) applies.
+(3) If not earlier revoked, a direction under section 48 in relation to property of an entity expires— (a) on the entity ceasing to be subject to the designation under section 22; or (ab) on the entity ceasing to be a United Nations listed terrorist entity; or (b) on a forfeiture order being made under section 55 in relation to the property concerned, in which case section 85 of the Criminal Proceeds (Recovery) Act 2009 (as modified and applied by section 57(b) of this Act) applies.

 ### 51 Further provisions on management of property subject to section 9
-The following sections of the Proceeds of Crime Act 1991 apply, with the following (and all other necessary) modifications, to property that is the subject of a direction under section 48, as if that direction were a restraining order and a direction under section 42(1) of that Act:
+The following sections of the Criminal Proceeds (Recovery) Act 2009 apply, with the following (and any other necessary) modifications, to property that is the subject of a direction under section 48, as if the direction were a restraining order under that Act:
-  (a) section 50 (which relates to powers of the Official Assignee to preserve the property):
+  (a) section 27 (which relates to the registration of restraining orders):
-  (b) sections 57 and 58 (which relate to registration of directions, and make it an offence to dispose of or deal with the property in contravention of a direction, knowing that the direction has been made in respect of the property):
-  (c) section 59 (which relates to applications to the High Court for orders that certain dispositions or dealings be set aside, except that the applications must be made by the Attorney-General, not by the Solicitor-General):
+  (b) section 32 (which relates to applications for orders that certain dispositions or dealings be set aside, except that the applications must be made by the Attorney-General):
+  (c) section 80 (which relates to powers of the Official Assignee to preserve the value of property):
-  (d) section 61 (which relates to the Official Assignee's liability for payment of rates, etc, on the property):
+  (d) section 81 (which relates to the Official Assignee’s liability for payment of rates, etc, on the property):
-  (e) section 62 (which relates to an indemnity for the Official Assignee, except that the indemnity must relate only to the exercise or performance, or purported exercise or performance, or omission to exercise or perform, functions, duties, and powers of the Official Assignee under this Act):
-  (f) section 63, except subsection (1)(b)(i) (which section relates to costs recoverable by the Official Assignee, and any regulations made under that Act for the purposes of that section apply, with all necessary modifications, accordingly):
+  (e) section 87 (which relates to costs recoverable by the Official Assignee, and any regulations made under that Act for the purposes of that section apply, with any necessary modifications, accordingly):
-  (g) sections 86 and 87 (which relate to the Official Assignee making and revoking delegations, except that the delegations must relate only to functions, duties, and powers of the Official Assignee under this Act).
+  (f) sections 88 to 90 (which relate to the Official Assignee making and revoking delegations, except that the delegations must relate only to functions and powers of the Official Assignee under this Act):
+  (g) section 150 (which makes it an offence to dispose of or deal with the property in contravention of a restraining order, knowing that the restraining order has been made in respect of the property):
+  (h) section 157 (which relates to an indemnity for enforcement officers, except that the indemnity must relate only to the exercise or performance, or purported exercise or performance, or omission to exercise or perform, functions and powers of the Official Assignee under this Act).

 **Relief for third parties if property is subject to section 9 or application for forfeiture, or is forfeited**